Lye: Soap making

-Beauty
+Cosmetics

 Lye, like other hydroxide-based products, is also used as a hair relaxer and straightener.
 Lye relaxers break a third of the chemical bonds in the hair strand and cause the hair to swell.
 Rinsing and then heating the hair straightens the strands.
 Due to their high pH, they often cause scalp irritation.
 Though no-lye solutions, which use guanidine or lithium hydroxide, produce less scalp irritation, they may cause brittleness due to calcium deposits.

 People of African descent have used lye to relax or straighten hair since the nineteenth century.
 Black men used lye-based formulations to conk their hair, and black entrepreneurs sold such formulations under names like Konkalene; The Autobiography of Malcolm X includes an account of Malcolm X receiving his first lye conk.
 The Johnson Products Company introduced industrially produced lye-based relaxers for African American salon hair care in the 1950s; Ultra Wave was marketed to men and Ultra Sheen was marketed to women, and the company represented 80% of the chemical relaxer market through the 1960s.
 In 1971, Johnson Products became the first black-owned company on the American Stock Exchange.

+Industrial processes

+A number of alkaline substances including sodium hydroxide have been used to adjust the pH during factory processes.
+It is regularly used to make fruit juices alkaline so that the pulp and sediment will clump, or form flocs, and can be removed.
+This results in a clear fruit juice that has been clarified.
+Due to low cost, it has been the main way that chicken scalding tanks are kept sanitary, with an added benefit that it helps the feathers come off.